Grandmother of French teen shot dead by police officer pleads with rioters to stop the violence

-PARIS (AP) — The grandmother of the French teenager shot dead by police during a traffic stop pleaded Sunday for rioters to stop after five nights of unrest, while authorities expressed outrage at an attack on a mayor's home that was hit by a burning car that injured family members.
+PARIS (AP) — The grandmother of the French teenager shot dead by police during a traffic stop pleaded Sunday for rioters to stop after five nights of unrest, while authorities expressed outrage at an attack on a suburban mayor's home that injured family members.

 The grandmother of 17-year-old Nahel, identified only as Nadia, said in a telephone interview with French news broadcaster BFM TV, “Don’t break windows, buses ... schools.
 We want to calm things down.”

 She said she was angry at the officer who killed her grandson but not at the police in general and expressed faith in the justice system as France faces its worst social upheaval in years.
-Her grandson, identified by only his first name, was buried on Saturday.
+Nahel, whose full name hasn't been disclosed, was buried on Saturday.

 The violence appeared to be lessening.
 Still, the office of Interior Minister Gerald Darmanin said 45,000 police officers would again be deployed in the streets to counter anger over discrimination against people who trace their roots to former French colonies and live in low-income neighborhoods.
 Nahel is of Algerian descent and was shot in the Paris suburb of Nanterre.